2,2',3,3',4,4'-Hexachlorobiphenyl: History

 2,2’,3,3’,4,4’-Hexachlorobiphenyl was formerly used in electrical transformers, hydraulic fluids, plasticizer in synthetic resins and several daily applications such as paint, ink and surface coatings.
 Since January 1979 PCBs, including 2,2’,3,3’,4,4’-Hexachlorobiphenyl, were discontinued from the use in transformers and capacitors.
 However, because the life expectancy of this equipment can be multiple decades, they are still in use today.

 In Belgium, at the end of January 1999, an accident occurred with PCB mixtures which included Aroclor 1260.
 A mixture of polychlorinated biphenyls contaminated with dioxins was accidentally added to animal food.
 The early signs of poisoning were already noticed in February 1999, but the source and extent of contamination were only discovered in May 1999.
 It appeared that more than 2500 farms could have been supplied with this contaminated food.
 This resulted in a major food crisis over the whole country and was later the start of the implementation of a large PCB/dioxin food monitoring program.

 Structure and reactivity

 The IUPAC name of 2,2',3,3',4,4'-hexachlorobiphenyl is 1,2,3-trichloro-4-(2,3,4-trichlorophenyl) benzene and its molecular formula is C12H4Cl6.
-It is a light yellow, soft, sticky resin and has a boiling point of 385-420 °C. It’s flash point lays around 141 °C and its melting point around 150 °C.
+It is a light yellow, soft, sticky resin and has a boiling point of 385-420 °C. Its flash point lies around 141 °C and its melting point around 150 °C.

 2,2’,3,3’,4,4’-Hexachlorobiphenyl has a biological half-life of 436.52 days.